 Each programme also prepares students for a range of careers related to their specific field.
 In the overview sections of our programme specific webpages you will find examples of the typical careers our graduates go on to.

-The interim Programmes Director for all MSc programmes is Dr Nicola Ralph to whom any general enquiries can be directed.
+The Programmes Director for all MSc programmes is Dr Nicola Ralph to whom any general enquiries can be directed.

 For more information about a specific programme please contact the relevant programme lead:

 - MSc Applied Social and Political Psychology: Dr Masi Noor

-- MSc Cognition and Cognitive Neuroscience: Dr Joseph Brooks
+- MSc Cognition and Cognitive Neuroscience: Dr Jim Grange